Prospect (magazine): Policy positions

-The magazine features contributions from authors spanning the political spectrum.
+The magazine features contributions from authors spanning the mainstream political spectrum.
 It tends to avoid a "line" on specific policy issues, claiming to offer a "contrarian" view and to be an "open minded" magazine.
 It has published articles debunking the "popular wisdom", on topics ranging from Japan's alleged economic crisis to the Mahdi army in Iraq.
 However, it has been described as left-leaning by the BBC, and the Prospect contributor Roger Scruton.

 In an August 2009 roundtable interview in Prospect, Adair Turner supported the idea of new global taxes on financial transactions, warning that a "swollen" financial sector paying excessive salaries has grown too big for society.
 Turner's suggestion that a "Tobin tax", named after the economist James Tobin, should be considered for financial transactions drew international attention.

 Since 2004, the magazine's founding editor, David Goodhart, has stirred controversy with a series of articles arguing that the increasing diversity of the United Kingdom may weaken the bonds of solidarity on which the welfare state depends.
 The debate fed into the broader discussions of "Britishness".

 Think Tank Awards

-Prospect holds the annual Think Tank Awards, which celebrate and reward the work of think tanks on a national and global scale.
+Prospect holds the annual Think Tank Awards, which celebrate and reward the works of think tanks on a national and global scale.
 The awards are supported by Shell.
-Categories include "Global Think Tank of the Year", "Publication of the Year", "North American Think Tank of the Year", "European Think Tank of the Year" (excluding Britain), 'UK Think Tank of the Year', and many sub-categories for the UK.
+Categories include "Global Think Tank of the Year", "Publication of the Year", "North American Think Tank of the Year", "European Think Tank of the Year" (excluding Britain), 'UK Think Tank of the Year', and many sub-categories just for the UK.

 According to the official website, "The awards are judged by a cross-party panel looking for evidence of influence on public policy and on the public discourse.
 The judges will also consider the quality of research and potential of younger and smaller organisations."
 The awards have been running since 2001, and have been expanding exponentially to include more global awards for international Think Tanks.
-The winner of the most recent 2017 Think Tank awards (held at the Institute of Directors on 10 July) was the Joseph Rowntree Foundation, based in the UK, for its "very strong analytical appraisal of social conditions in Britain".
+The winner of the most recent 2017 Think Tank awards (held at the Institute of Directors on 10 July) was the Joseph Rowntree Foundation, based in the UK, for its "very strong analytical appraisal of the social conditions in Britain".